 Highlights from nanjIyar‘s introduction

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-In the first decad, AzhwAr mercifully starting to explain about bhagavAn‘s enjoyable nature, meditates upon his qualities which reveal that enjoyable nature such as sriya:pathithvam (being the master of srI mahAalakshmi), sEshasAyithvam (resting on Adhi sEsha), anishta nivarthakthvam (having the ability to eradicate unfavourable aspects), nivarththana parikaravathvam (having the tools for such eradication), sakthiyOgathvam (having the power), sathyavAdhithvam (being truthful), sambandha visEshavathvam (special/eternal relationship with all), kAruNikathvam (compassion), gamanIya vigraha yOgam (having bodily beauty which attracts all), kAraNathvam (being the cause of all).
-On meditating so, AzhwAr reveals the heart of a lover-girl who is in separation from her lover-boy (bhagavAn), who sees many entities and thinks that they too are suffering in separation from bhagavAn like herself and feels sorry for them too.
+In the first decad, AzhwAr mercifully starting to explain about bhagavAn‘s enjoyable nature, meditates upon his qualities which reveal that enjoyable nature such as sriya:pathithvam (being the master of srI mahAalakshmi), sEshasAyithvam (resting on Adhi sEsha), anishta nivarthakthvam (having the ability to eradicate unfavourable aspects), nivarththana parikaravathvam (having the tools for such eradication), sakthiyOgathvam (having the power), sathyavAdhithvam (being truthful), sambandha visEshavathvam (special/eternal relationship with all), kAruNikathvam (compassion), gamanIya vigraha yOgam (having bodily beauty which attracts all) and kAraNathvam (being the cause of all).
+On meditating so, AzhwAr reveals the heart of a beloved girl who is in separation from her beloved (bhagavAn).
+She sees many entities and thinks that they too are suffering in separation from bhagavAn like herself and feels sorry for them too.

 Highlights from periyavAchchAn piLLai‘s introduction

 See nampiLLai‘s introduction.